 Finding: The proposal is consistent with this policy because the Coast Village District regulations, FCC 10-29-3, provide more housing opportunities (permanent and temporary dwellings) than previously offered.
 Previously only temporary self-contained mobile structures and single family structures (site built and multi-sectional manufactured homes) on lots at least 6,000 sq. ft. were permitted.
 The proposed expanded uses let someone convert from temporary use to retirement or a permanent dwelling later on the same lot.
 The Coast Village District regulations, FCC 10-29-3 make all numerical lots buildable for permanent dwellings, creating affordable housing options for both owner-occupied and rental.
-The "Florence Quick Market Facts" dated June 30, 2011 and provided by Steve Earnshaw, Principle Broker at Windermere states the average sale price for the Florence area was \$177,700.
+As of June 2011 the average sale price for the Florence area was \$177,700.
 During the same time-frame Coast Village's average sale price was \$61,600.
-These proposed code changes will increase the opportunity for first time home buyers to own a home and for retirees to downsize and maintain home ownership.
+These proposed code changes will increase the opportunity for first time home buyers to own a home and for retirees to down-size and maintain home ownership.